 Creative Ways to Connect to Your Kids from Afar

-Living apart and attempting to know the ins and outs of your children’s daily routines can be like pulling teeth at times.
+Living apart and attempting to know the ins and outs of your children’s daily routines is hit or miss.
 Sometimes the FaceTime calls get dry and quiet when there’s not much to catch up on…Well, you can do these:

 Create a Custom Daily Routine

-With intentions of longevity, make it something you really enjoy and maybe not time-consuming, at least at the beginning.
-Kids, especially our younger ones, thrive on predictability and knowing that Dad or Mom is going to show up, rain or shine, a call or text builds trust.
+With intentions of longevity, make it something you really enjoy, and maybe not time-consuming, at least at the beginning.
+Kids, especially our younger ones, thrive on predictability and knowing that Dad or Mom is committed to parenting time, rain or shine.
+A simple call or text builds that trust.

-- Send a cheerful good morning voice memo before school, pray together, or share something funny from the previous day.
+- Send an upbeat good morning voice note before school, aligned with their school schedule, pray together, or share something funny from the previous day.

 - Create a custom “code” emoji or secret handshake—maybe it’s a dragon emoji, which represents a special message you both agree to.

 - Share a “one good thing” message, even the smallest thing, an update of your day, possibly a quick picture of dinner.
-These little shared moments might seem small and simple, but they remind your child you’re thinking of them.
+These little shared moments might seem small and simple, but they say “hey, I’m thinking about you”.

 Shared Projects and Rituals Across the Distance